History of ME/CFS: Case definitions (1986 onwards)

 In 1986, Melvin Ramsay published the first diagnostic criteria for ME, in which the condition was characterized by: 1) muscle fatiguability in which, even after minimal physical effort, three or more days elapse before full muscle power is restored; 2) extraordinary variability or fluctuation of symptoms, even in the course of one day; and 3) chronicity.
 By 1988, the continued work of Ramsay had demonstrated that, although the disease rarely resulted in mortality, it was often severely disabling.
 Because of this, Ramsay proposed that the prefix "benign" be dropped.

 The illness gained national attention in the United States when the popular magazine Hippocrates ran a cover story of an epidemic at Lake Tahoe, Nevada, in the mid-1980s.
-The designation Chronic Epstein–Barr Virus was in use in the U.S., but the magazine used the term "Raggedy Ann Syndrome" to note the fatigue and loss of muscle power patients felt.
+The designation Chronic Epstein–Barr Virus (EBV) was in use in the U.S., but the magazine used the colloquial term "Raggedy Ann Syndrome" to note the fatigue and loss of muscle power patients felt.
 Researchers investigating the Lake Tahoe cluster did not find evidence that EBV was involved, and they proposed the name "chronic fatigue syndrome", describing a main symptom of the illness.
 They published the first working case definition for CFS in 1988.
 Research increased considerably, and more so after the criteria were relaxed in 1994.

 In 1990, researchers presented evidence they found DNA sequences very similar to the human HTLV-II retrovirus in some CFS patients, at a conference in Kyoto, Japan.
 Their study was later published in the Proceedings of the National Academy of Sciences.
 A reporter on Prime Time Live stated the announcement made headlines all over the world.
 The CDC first ignored their findings, then later conducted a study and published a paper that refuted the hypothesis.

 In the United Kingdom, the Chief Medical Officer Kenneth Calman requested a report from the medical Royal Colleges in 1996.
 This led to the publication of a joint report in which the term "chronic fatigue syndrome" was found to be most representative.
 This was followed in 2002 by a further report by the new CMO, Liam Donaldson.

 The U.S. Centers for Disease Control & Prevention (CDC) recognize CFS as a serious illness, and launched a campaign in June 2006 to raise public and medical awareness about it.